joshih2/Coding_Python/Improved_Python_Processing_Script/README.txt

 5. Ensure that the absolute filepath for the raw directory is used in main.py.

 6. Run main.py in command prompt using the following Windows commands:
-   Copy and paste the current filepath of your current directory e.g. cd "C:\Users\yoshi\Documents\Project\Coding" Then press Enter
+   Copy and paste the current filepath of your current directory e.g. cd "C:\Users\joshi\Documents\Project\Coding" Then press Enter
    Activate the virtual environment by copying and pasting this command into the command prompt: .\venv\Scripts\Activate Then press Enter
-   Copy and paste the absolute filepath to where the modules are located e.g. cd "C:\Users\yoshi\Documents\Project\Coding\Improved_Python_Processing_Script"
+   Copy and paste the absolute filepath to where the modules are located e.g. cd "C:\Users\joshi\Documents\Project\Coding\Improved_Python_Processing_Script"
    Then press Enter
    Type in 'python main.py' and press enter; the script will be executed.

-For more information about this project, please contact:

-Dr. Amanda Pearce
-Pearce Polymer Lab
-Loughborough University
-Email: a.pearce@lboro.ac.uk